vectorgrp/sil-kit-adapters-vcan/README.md

 # Vector SIL Kit Adapter for SocketCAN (Linux only)
-This collection of software is provided to illustrate how the [Vector SIL Kit](https://github.com/vectorgrp/sil-kit/) can be attached to a virtual CAN (Controller Area Network) interface [[SocketCAN]](https://docs.kernel.org/networking/can.html) running in Linux kernel.
+This collection of software is provided to illustrate how the [Vector SIL Kit](https://github.com/vectorgrp/sil-kit/) can be attached to a virtual CAN (Controller Area Network) interface [SocketCAN](https://docs.kernel.org/networking/can.html) running in Linux kernel.

 This repository contains instructions to build the adapter and set up a minimal working development environment.

 The main contents are working examples of necessary software to connect the running system to a SIL Kit environment, as well as complimentary demo applications for some communication to happen.

-## Getting Started
 Those instructions assume you use a Linux OS (or a virtual machine running a Linux image) for building and running the adapter and use ``bash`` as your interactive shell.

 **Note:** WSL/WSL2 are excluded from this context as their standard kernels don't support SocketCAN.

+## a) Getting Started with self-build Adapter and Demos

 This section specifies steps you should do if you have just cloned the repository.